morelinq/MoreLINQ/README.md

 ### ZipLongest

+Returns a sequence of projections, each projection is build from K elements.
-Returns a projection of tuples, where the N-th tuple contains the N-th element from each of the argument sequences.
-The resulting sequence will always be as long as the longest of input sequences where the default value of each of the shorter sequence element types is used for padding.
+For the N-th projection, these K elements are those located at the N-th position of the K input sequences.
+The resulting sequence is as long as the longest of the input sequences.

 This method has 3 overloads.

 ### ZipShortest

+Returns a sequence of projections, each projection is build from K elements.
-Returns a projection of tuples, where the N-th tuple contains the N-th element from each of the argument sequences.
-The resulting sequence is as short as the shortest input sequence.
+For the N-th projection, these K elements are those located at the N-th position of the K input sequences.
+The resulting sequence is as short as the shortest of the input sequences.

 This method has 3 overloads.